professor-k/traydesk/README.md

 # Software part
 There is no configuration window at the moment, so all setting to be done manually via editing of App.config
-1. Port: write in COM port assigned to Arduino.
-2. Reporting span: leave it as is.
+1. Reporting span: leave it as is.
 Has to be same value as in TrayDesk.ino.
-3. Height threshold (in cm): app will distinguish "up" and "down" positions based of distance from the sensor to the floor.
+2. Height threshold (in cm): app will distinguish "up" and "down" positions based of distance from the sensor to the floor.
 Pick number that is in between your up and down positions, make sure to account for difference between sensor outer edge and top of the desk.
-4. MinUpShare: desired share of up time, between 0 (can be always down) and 1 (not allowed to go down).
+3. MinUpShare: desired share of up time, between 0 (can be always down) and 1 (not allowed to go down).
 Some articles I saw on Internet said it has to be somewhere around .33 (twice sitting as standing) to .5(same sitting as standing).
 Currently 0.4 works for me.
-5. Daybreak: time when counters reset back to zero.
+4. Daybreak: time when counters reset back to zero.
 For the case if you're working late hours, and usual midnight doesn't work for you that well.
-6. DontWarnBefore: just in case you'd like to start your day with sitting session first, and don't get warnings right away.
+5. DontWarnBefore: just in case you'd like to start your day with sitting session first, and don't get warnings right away.